SnowPro Certification Program Details

 SnowPro Core Certification Recertification Options

-- AVAILABLE IN JULY - Sign up for the abbreviated SnowPro Core Recertification Exam and achieve a passing score
+- Sign up for the abbreviated SnowPro Core Recertification Exam and achieve a passing score

 - Extends SnowPro Core Certification status for an additional 2 years